 Digital video is a powerful tool that can be used to enhance a range of early care and education practices, including observation, documentation, assessment, evaluation, coaching, consultation, reflective practice, reflective supervision, family education, and professional development.
 The Desired Results Access Project established a Digital Video Initiative to support early childhood practitioners' use of video in their work.
-The videos on this page were produced in collaboration with our partners in this initiative, including staff from the Los Angeles Unified School District, the Sacramento County Office of Education, the Santa Clara Office of Education, and the Riverside County Office of Education.
+The videos on this page were produced in collaboration with our partners in this initiative, including staff from Los Angeles Unified School District, Sacramento County Office of Education, Santa Clara Office of Education, HOPE Infant Program, San Diego County Office of Education, Yolo County Office of Education, and the Riverside County Office of Education.
 Check back from time to time as new clips are added periodically.

 Downloads for Professional Development

 Through Vimeo, each video has a link to download a video file that may be used in professional development activities.
 IMPORTANT NOTE: 1) You may not use this work for commercial purposes; 2) You may not alter, transform, or build upon this work; and 3) You may not post a copy of this video to any web site.
 If you download any of these QuickTime (.mov) files you will need a free media player that will play QuickTime files such as Apple QuickTime Player or the VLC Media Player.

 Select a topic to access the clips in that category.

 Please visit our sister video project, Colorado's Results Matter Video Library.

 General Interest Videos